 Some of what makes good teachers good is simply experience combined with personality and instinct; knowing how to “be” with your students so that you can do meaningful work with them, and so that they know what to expect from you.
 It’s also important that they know that you like them, that you care about them, and that you understand them.

-So quite a bit of what makes an effective teacher effective is not necessarily easy to train for, nor is it easy to define and articulate, because the skills and how they’re deployed can vary widely between people and contexts.
+So quite a bit of what makes an effective teacher effective is not necessarily easy to train for, nor is it easy to define or quantify because the skills and how they’re deployed can vary widely between people and contexts.
 So, I can sort of see why all of this gets translated as “passion” because it’s about human relationships and it requires a great deal of emotional and physical energy and effort.

 But I also have a master’s degree and thirty additional hours of graduate work in history as well as nearly twenty years of experience in the classroom.
 And without a solid base of academic training in the field, all of those class-management techniques and instincts honed from years of experience would be marshaled in the service of nothing, or worse.

 It is not enough to be enthusiastic about history, it’s also important to be trained in historiography and historical methodology, and to keep current with the field as it develops.
-History is interpretation, and a solid background in how we have understood and interpreted events, and what factors influence the way we ourselves encounter history is crucial.
+History is interpretive, and a solid background in how we have understood and interpreted events, and what factors influence the way we ourselves encounter history is crucial.

 I’ve seen very passionate teachers do things in the classroom that strain the limits of my collegiality and severely test the staying power of my poker face.
 Here are a few examples: